Henryxjh/flight-kick-bypass/README.md

 This mod does not grant flight permission and does not change the vanilla movement check itself.
 It only changes what happens immediately before the vanilla flying disconnect is processed.

-The mod icon was generated with AI.
+The project icon is AI-generated illustrative artwork, not an in-game screenshot.